 Updated May 16, 2021

 It is not unusual to feel alone sometimes, especially when you feel like you need to vent, and there is no one around who may understand what you are going through.
 When people feel lonely, it is a sign that they need to get out and be social.
 However, the longer you feel lonely, the harder it is to find a happy place again.
 Talking to a counselor is one way to stop feeling so down.
 Getting out and finding a group of people you have something in common with is another way to find someone to talk to when you are having a bad day.
 Here are some tips on what to do when you feel lonely and find someone to talk to lift your spirits.

 What Happens When We Are Lonely?

 There is statistical evidence that people today spend more time away from other people than they used to; social media can be partially to blame.
-Where friends used to get together more regularly to catch up and share news, now you can simply scroll through your friend’s Facebook feed and get a sense of what they have been doing.
+Friends used to get together more regularly to catch up and share news; now, you can scroll through your friend’s Facebook feed and get a sense of what they have been doing.
 However, there is a good chance that they miss you too, and they are just not saying it.
-All around the world, people feel lonely on a regular basis, but don’t let their emotions show.
+All around the world, people feel lonely regularly but don’t let their emotions show.